Eschatologue/CM_wiki/docs/class/paladin/ancient.md

 As a Bonus Action, you can imbue your Aura of Protection with primal power, granting the following benefits for 1 minute or until you end them (no action required).
 Once you use this feature, you can't use it again until you finish a Long Rest.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

-&emsp; ***Diminish Defiance.*** Enemies in the aura have Disadvantage on saving throws against your spells and Channel Divinity options.
+***Diminish Defiance.*** Enemies in the aura have Disadvantage on saving throws against your spells and Channel Divinity options.

 &emsp;***Regeneration.*** At the start of each of your turns, you regain 10 Hit Points.

-&emsp; ***Swift Spells.*** Whenever you cast a spell that has a casting time of 1n action, you can cast it using a Bonus Action instead.
+***Swift Spells.*** Whenever you cast a spell that has a casting time of 1n action, you can cast it using a Bonus Action instead.